AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Conclusions and Future Challenges

-In this article, we have proposed an online trainable AI-aided OFDM receiver, named SwitchNet, to adapt to the channel variation and diversity in the OTA sceinarios.
-The proposed SwitchNet receiver pretrains multiple channels offline and reserves an online trainable parameter to act as a switch that can choose the network for the real transmission.
-Simulation results indicate that the proposed SwitchNet receiver shows feasibility in online training and outperforms the ComNet receiver and the FC-DNN receiver, as well as the traditional LMMSE-MMSE baseline in terms of the BER performance.
-For real-world applications, OTA tests have demonstrated BER gains under real scenarios and efficient online training characteristics of the proposed SwitchNet receiver.
+We have proposed an online trainable AI-aided OFDM receiver, named SwitchNet, to adapt to the channel variation and diversity in the OTA scenarios.
+The proposed SwitchNet receiver pretrains multiple channels offline and reserves an online trainable parameter to act as a switch that chooses the network for the real transmission.
+Simulation results indicate that the proposed SwitchNet receiver has feasibility in online training and outperforms the ComNet and FC-DNN receivers and the traditional LMMSE baseline in terms of BER performance.
+OTA tests demonstrate BER gains under real scenarios and efficient online training characteristics of the proposed SwitchNet receiver.

-Although AI-aided OFDM receivers relieve the difficulty of mathematical modeling and have the potential to outperform conventional communication systems, a performance gap may occur between offline and the OTA test due to the difference between simulation and real environments.
-It is challenging to consider all possible effects in implementations to collect suitable training dataset and improve robustness of the AI-aided OFDM receivers during offline training phase.
+{ Although the AI-aided OFDM receivers relieve the difficulty of mathematical modeling and may outperform conventional communication systems, a performance gap may occur between offline and the OTA test due to the mismatch between simulation and real environments.
+Considering all possible system imperfections is challenging.
 Online training is a promising method to solve this dilemma.
-Transfer learning is a straightforward idea to refine the AI-aided OFDM receivers according to the OTA data collected during running time.
-However, the number of parameters to be refined is large and therefore a large amount of online training data is necessary, which needs much time to collect, let alone the slow-varying real channel reduces the diversity of online training dataset.
-Thus, a better transfer learning strategy that can get enough high-quality training dataset in time should be taken into consideration.
 SwitchNet offers a realizable online training scheme by sharply reducing the number of parameters to be trained.
-Its adaptive ability is guaranteed by adding subnets that are offline trained under different channel models, which increases redundancy.
-A flexible and stable approach that can adapt to real channels more intelligently remains for future research.
+The adaptive ability of SwitchNet is guaranteed by the addition of subnets that are trained offline under different channel models.}